ZigaSajovic/dCpp/README.md

 networks to any computer program.

 The paper _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_, containing derivation of the theory is available on arXiv.

-A paper explaining implementation of this theory is avaliable at [/paper/dCpp.pdf](https://zigasajovic.github.io/dCpp/paper/dCpp.pdf).

 ###Usage